Low-resource expressive text-to-speech using data augmentation

 \subsection{Experimental settings}

-We conduct experiments on American English internal data-sets.
+We make use of professionally recorded American English internal datasets.
 To demonstrate the efficacy of the proposed methodology, we conducted experiments in two different data scenarios, for each of which we test on different expressive speaking styles (i.e. newscaster and conversational).
 For both scenarios, only 30 min of target recordings are used.
 We explain the settings on the basis of the notations of Table \ref{tab:notation}.

 In the \textbf{single-speaker TTS - newscaster style} scenario, we have access to a large amount of target speaker data in a different speaking style (i.e. neutral).
 However, we have only one other different supporting speaker.
 We train next 2 pairs of VC \& multi-style single-speaker TTS models, one for target speaker \textit{ Female 1} and one for target speaker\textit{ Female 2}: \\